Raideeen/restaurants_inspections_nosql/restaurants_inspections_report_cc2.md

 );
 ```

 Both tables have "idRestaurant" as the partition key, which is the unique identifier for each restaurant.
 This way, we keep a relationship between the two tables.
 The "inspection" table has "inspectionDate" as the clustering column, which will allow us to sort the data by date.
-This way, we can easily query the data by date.

 ### 2.2 Single table design